6.2 - Compatibility of the approach with other frameworks

 Compatibility with the Corporate Sustainability Reporting Directive

-Monitoring the Bilan Carbone® approach, from the maturity level Advanced level, shall allow meeting the majority of the requirements of the ESRS E1 standard of the CSRD, which concerns climate change.
+Monitoring of the Bilan Carbone® approach, from the maturity level Advanced level, allows meeting most of the requirements of the ESRS E1 standard of the CSRD, which concerns climate change.
 ESRS E1 is divided into 12 Disclosure Requirements (DR): E1.GOV-3, E1.IRO-1, E1.SBM-3, E1-1, E1-2, E1-3, E1-4, E1-5, E1-6, E1-7, E1-8, and E1-9.
-Each DR contains a number of data points to report.
+Each DR contains a number of datapoints to report.

 DR